-Recognized as a “Rising Star” by industry observers, Michael P. Jones appears before US federal and state courts and administrative agencies to defend clients facing discrimination, retaliation, and harassment claims arising under federal and state statutes, including Title VII, the ADA, the Uniformed Services Employment and Reemployment Rights Act (USERRA), and the Texas Commission on Human Rights Act.
-Mike also has experience litigating noncompetition agreements in state and federal courts, and he draws on that experience to draft and advise clients on restrictive covenants.
+Michael P. Jones appears before US federal and state courts and administrative agencies to defend clients facing discrimination, retaliation, and harassment claims arising under federal and state statutes, including Title VII, the ADA, and the Texas Commission on Human Rights Act.
+Mike also has significant experience litigating noncompetition agreements in state and federal courts, and he draws on that experience to draft and advise clients on restrictive covenants.

 While in law school, Mike interned for Judge David Hittner at the US District Court for the Southern District of Texas, and Justice Jane Bland of the Texas First Court of Appeals.

 South Texas College of Law, 2009, J.D., Summa Cum Laude

 University of Arizona, 2006, B.A., Magna Cum Laude